Vidya023/Coding-Research-Paper/3.Pairs-Trading-Machine-Learning/README.md

 ## Results:

-#### 1. On the portfolio constructed using selected tickers, for an initital investment of $10000, buy-and-hold strategy generated a profit of $15028.38 and the proposed trading strategy generated a profit of $21961.48
+#### 1. On the portfolio constructed using selected tickers, for an initital investment of $10000, `Buy-and-Hold strategy` generated a profit of $15028.38 and the proposed `Trading strategy` generated a profit of $21961.48

 ![](images/comparison.png)
 <br>